Chinese Lunar New Year in London 2026 Free

 Follow these tips for celebrating Chinese New Year in London:

-• Learn Chinese New Year greetings: say "Xin Nian Kuai Le" (Happy New Year in Mandarin) or "Sun Nin Faai Lok" (in Cantonese).
+• Learn Chinese New Year greetings: Say "Xin Nian Kuai Le" (Happy New Year in Mandarin) or "Sun Nin Faai Lok" (in Cantonese).

-• Dress in red: red is the key colour of Chinese New Year.
+• Dress in red: Red is the key colour of Chinese New Year.
 You can dress up with a red scarf, jumper or shoes – this will bring good luck for the coming year.

-• Enjoy special Chinese New Year food: order a whole chicken or try dumplings at top restaurants in Chinatown.
+• Enjoy special Chinese New Year food: Order a whole chicken or try dumplings at top restaurants in Chinatown.

-• Buy something red: to bring luck to your year, Chinese tradition dictates that you should buy something red for yourself or your house.
+• Buy something red: To bring luck to your year, Chinese tradition dictates that you should buy something red for yourself or your house.

-• Ensure good luck: in Chinese culture, to “climb high and gaze far” on New Year’s Day or the following day brings good luck in business, career, study and fortune.
+• Ensure good luck: In Chinese culture, to “climb high and gaze far” on New Year’s Day or the following day brings good luck in business, career, study and fortune.
 Take a trip on the London Eye or the IFS Cloud Cable Car, or head up to The View from The Shard.

 How to get to the Chinese New Year event in London

-The area around Chinatown and Trafalgar Square gets very busy during London's Chinese New Year celebrations, so be sure to plan your route in advance using Transport for London's Journey Planner
+The area around Chinatown and Trafalgar Square often gets very busy during London's Chinese New Year celebrations, so be sure to plan your route in advance using Transport for London's Journey Planner

 About Chinese New Year